osposweb/osposweb.github.io/Sales.md

 - *{QSEQ:9}* - [Proposed] This will use the "Last quote number used" configuration value to build the invoice when the sale is complete.
 When the sale is complete the value is incremented and replaces {QSEQ:9}.
 If the quote number should be a fixed number of digits then the number of digits to use can be indicated using the following format {QSEQ:0} with the number of zeros between the brackets indicating how long the number should be.
 - *%m* - [Proposed] The two digit year from the date of sale replaces the value %m.
 In fact, there are numerous "%" tokens that are based on current system date and time.
 They are listed a http://php.net/manual/en/function.strftime.php

-For example, If the value "Q{YR}{QSEQ:6}" will render an quote number looks like Q17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.
+For example, If the value "Q{YR}{QSEQ:6}" will render the quote number Q17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.

 **Last used quote number** - [Proposed] This will contain the last number used to build a quote number where {QSEQ:9} is part of the format.